 The refactoring is disabled (aborted) when there is a syntax error in the project.
 This is done in order to avoid corrupting the code.

-1.0only name of local variables, constants and functions can be renamed.
-This is because an incomplete type information might corrupt the code.
+Name of local variables, constants and functions can be renamed.

 Rename Symbol, or select a name and press the